 The Convergence is a minor warmachine faction.
 Cyriss is the goddess of science and mathematics, also known as the Maiden of Gears.
 Inhabiting a celestial realm far from Caen, Cyriss was recently discovered by human scientists.
 These scientists formed the Convergence of Cyriss, a cult dedicated to changing the very planet so that eventually Cyriss can be summoned to inhabit Caen itself and bring in an eternal age of perfection.
 Most followers of the Convergence seek to transcend human flesh and live on as a soul inside a machine body, a clockwork vessel.
 The Convergence has a unique type of warjack, the Vectors, and are unusual in that most of their models are constructs.

-This faction has been released in 2018 June.
 The Crucible Guard is the military wing of the Order of the Golden Crucible, the largest and most respected alchemy guild in Immoren.
 The alchemists of this ancient and venerable society used to reside in Llael before Khador invaded.
 After the loss of their key fortress they had to flee into the Kingdom of Ord, furthering their operation under this - seemingly neutral - state's aegis.
 They use alchemical drugs to give a normal human arcane powers...but at a great cost to their health.
 Much like Cygnar, the Order is pretty adept at ranged warfare.
 Being the masters of the arcane sciences, they rely mainly on fire and corrosion-based attacks, while robbing away the enemy's protection against said weapons.
 They also have various ways to de-buff the enemy via alchemic substances, especially undead and construct targets.

 This Faction has not been released at the time of writing.